SakshiGoyal001/TechCollab/README.md

 ## User Roles

-### Students

-Undergraduate and graduate students from various disciplines
+- Students- Undergraduate and graduate students from various disciplines

-### Faculty

-Professors, lecturers, and academic staff engaged in teaching and research
+- Faculty- Professors, lecturers, and academic staff engaged in teaching and research

-### General Users

-Alumni, industry professionals, and the wider community interested in technology and innovation
+- General Users- Alumni, industry professionals, and the wider community interested in technology and innovation

-### Admin

-Platform administrators managing projects and user interactions
+- Admin- Platform administrators managing projects and user interactions

 ## Current Status